Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: Numerical results

-As to the excited beauty heavy-light mesons, no candidate of the $S$ doublet is observed.
-However, using the masses predicted by P. Colangelo \textit{et al}. in Ref. \cite{Colangelo2012} within the same framework, we can obtain the single-pion decay widths of these mesons, which have the same formula as the charmed ones for the reason of heavy quark spin symmetry.
-It is worth remarking that the masses of $B_{s0}^{*}$ and $B_{s1}^{'}$ predicted are below the $BK$ and $BK^{*}$ thresholds, and therefore these two mesons are expected to be very narrow, with main decays into $B_{s}\pi^{0}$ and $B_{s}^{*}\pi^{0}$.
-Further considering the uncertainties of the masses predicted, the OZI allowed decay channels $B_{s0}^{*}\rightarrow B\bar{K}$ and $B_{s1}^{'}\rightarrow B^{*}\bar{K}$ are discussed in Ref. \cite{Wang2012}.
-The numerical results are shown in Table \ref{tab:table4}.
+Experimentally, no candidate of the $S$ doublet of the excited heavy-light beauty mesons is observed.
+Nevertheless, with masses predicted by P. Colangelo \textit{et al}. in Ref. \cite{Colangelo2012} under the same framework, we can obtain the single-pion decay widths of these mesons, which have the same formulae with the corresponding charmed ones.
+The masses of $B_{s0}^{*}$ and $B_{s1}^{'}$ predicted in Ref. \cite{Colangelo2012} are

-In summary, we have investigated the strong decays of the exotic states $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, within the framework of $HH\chi PT$.
-Considering the chiral symmetry-breaking effects, the effective heavy hadron chiral Lagrangian up to terms of next-to-leading order in $1/\Lambda_{\chi}$ is given.
-Single-pion decay widths of charmed heavy mesons and the corresponding beauty ones with the heavy quark spin-flavor symmetry are calculated.